xVal: A Continuous Numerical Tokenization for Scientific Language Models: Experiments

-The results of this test are presented in Table~\ref{tab:planet_results}.
-In the numerical encoding schemes other than \xVal, we see an overall inverse relationship between performance in- and out-of-distribution.
-For example, P10---the encoding with the fewest vocabulary elements---provides the worst in-distribution performance but is best on out of distribution tasks.
+On the timeseries prediction task, none of the encoding schemes are able to consistently predict the planetary positions across the final ten timesteps simultaneously.
+When inferring overall orbital parameters, however, we generally see an overall inverse relationship between performance in- and out-of-distribution.
+For example, P10---the encoding with the fewest vocabulary elements---provides the worst in-distribution performance but performs much better on out-of-distribution tasks (see Fig.~\ref{fig:planet_plots}).
 This is an example of the bias/variance trade-off applied to the number of vocabulary elements.
+We see some examples of significant outliers across the four baseline encoding schemes, particularly in the predictions of $e_0$ (Fig.~\ref{fig:planet_plots_e0}) and $\Delta t$ (Fig.~\ref{fig:planet_plots_dt}).
+None of the baseline encodings are able to successfully predict $m_0$ (Fig.~\ref{fig:planet_plots_m0}).

-In comparison, we see that \xVal provides the best out-of-distribution performance while staying competitive in-distribution (with one exception).
-The out-of-distribution performance of these encoding methods can be seen in Fig.~\ref{fig:planet_plots}.
+In comparison, \xVal is able to correctly and accurately predict the final 10 timesteps of each planet's orbit, with particularly strong results for $k>2$ (see Fig.~\ref{fig:rollout}).
+When inferring orbital parameters, \xVal provides the best out-of-distribution performance while staying very competitive in-distribution.
+The out-of-distribution performance of the various baselines versus default \xVal in Fig.~\ref{fig:planet_plots}.
 Here we see that the text-based encodings, with the exception of P10, simply do not predict any number that they did not explicitly see for this parameter in the training corpus.
 As expected from a function that is continuous by construction, \xVal continuously interpolates between the values seen in the training set and offers much better performance.
+However, as seen in Fig.~\ref{fig:planet_plots_multiscale}, increasing the number of \xVal encoding tokens tends to degrade out-of-distribution generalization performance, even as it tends to improve in-distribution timeseries prediction performance.